NIIT, IRMAA, RMDs: Why Taxes Work Better as a Multi-year Plan

 Charitable giving that moves taxes now and later

-Donating appreciated securities to a qualified charity or donor-advised fund can remove the embedded capital gain and generate an itemized deduction, subject to percentage-of-AGI limits.
-“Bunching” several years of gifts into one donor-advised fund contribution can push you over the standard deduction in that year while preserving grantmaking over time.
+Donating appreciated securities directly to a qualified charity or a donor‑advised fund can remove the embedded capital gain and generate an itemized deduction, subject to limits.
+It also lets you fund several years of grants in a single high‑income year while giving over time.

-After age 70½, Qualified Charitable Distributions (QCDs) let you direct IRA dollars to charity.
-QCDs can satisfy part or all of your RMD once RMDs begin and keep that amount out of AGI, which may help with both NIIT and IRMAA exposure.
+After age 70½, Qualified Charitable Distributions (QCDs) from IRAs can satisfy part or all of your RMD once RMDs begin and keep that amount out of AGI, which may help with both NIIT and IRMAA exposure.

 A practical rhythm to minimize lifetime taxes